-The azimuths of the lineaments obtained have allowed us to establish a directional rosette showing the different orientations of the lineaments (figure 5).
-The rose diagram shows three families of lineaments: the majority lineaments oriented NNE-SSW (N01°-N40°), the mean lineaments are NE to SE (N60°-N120°) and the minority ones oriented NWN-SES (N121°-N180°) and NE (N41°-N59°).
+The azimuths of the lineaments obtained have allowed us to establish a directional rosette showing the different orientations of the lineaments (figure 6).
+The rose diagram shows three families of lineaments: the majority of lineaments are oriented N-S to NE-SW (N00°-N40°), the mean lineaments are NE to SE (N60°-N110°) and the minority ones oriented NWN-SES (N120°-N180°).

-Figure 5.
+Figure 6.
 Rose diagram showing the directional synthesis of the lineament in the study area

 To assess the importance of the network components, the cumulative lineament weights (cumulative length of fractures or lineaments in a given direction) were determined according to their families (Table 1).
 This distribution shows that the medium fractures are much more represented.
-Table 1.
-Cumulative weights of the three families of lineaments